Phyllanthus urinaria aka Chamber Bitter

 Chamber Bitter, Nir Menniran, Ye Xia Zhu, Common Leafflower, Gale Of Wind

-How to care for Chamber Bitter
+How difficult is it to take care of Chamber Bitter

 Even if you don't have a green thumb, you can successfully care for Chamber Bitter due to its easy-going nature.